violetguos/homepage/content/blog/news-nlp/index.md

 # Author's Note

 I wanted to reflect on this past project.
 My team decided to join an existing machine learning competition where the source data and a base line model was provided to us.
-The following was our original report.
+The following is an excerpt from an original report written by Étienne Girard-Proulx, Violet Guo, and Matthew Lesko-Krleza (in alphabetical order).
 I have omitted the citations and some diagrams, but they are available upon request.

 # Introduction